aml-org/amf/adrs/0014-avro-support.md

 ### Where we support and DON'T support AVRO Schemas
 We Support AVRO Schemas (inline or inside a `$ref`):
 - as a standalone document or file
-  - we encourage users to use the `.avsc` file type to indicate that's an avro file, for better suggestions and so on in the platform)
+  - we encourage users to use the `.avsc` file type to indicate that's an avro file
   - must use the specific `AvroConfiguration`
 - inside a message payload in an AsyncAPI
   - the key `schemaFormat` MUST be declared and specify it's an AVRO payload
-  - we only support avro schema version 1.9.0
+  - **we only support avro schema version 1.9.0**
 - the avro specific document `AvroSchemaDocument` can only be parsed with the specific `AvroConfiguration`

 We don't support AVRO Schemas: